fleetdm/fleet/handbook/business-operations/README.md

 - If additional follow-up is required for the compensation change, Mike McNeil works with the business operations team to take care of it.

 ### Equity grants
-Equity grants for new hires are queued up as part of the hiring process, then grants and consents are processed quarterly.
+Equity grants for new hires are queued up as part of the [hiring process](https://fleetdm.com/handbook/business-operations#hiring), then grants and consents are [batched and processed quarterly](https://github.com/fleetdm/confidential/issues/new/choose).

 Doing an equity grant involves:
 1. executing a board consent